Exercise Strategy for Cancer Survivors

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is exercise safe for cancer survivors?
+What prior data suggests that this exercise strategy is safe for cancer survivors?

 This trial is for adults over 18 who have been diagnosed with cancer, whether they're about to start treatment, currently in treatment, or finished within the last 5 years.
 Participants should be able to do light exercise and commit to a 12-week program in Halifax.Inclusion Criteria